Madmalicius/RMTRMS/README.md

 The Manage Trackers window shows a list of all known trackers with the ability to rename or delete them from the database.

+The refresh button above the list reloads all known trackers from the database.

 The desired name is entered into the textfield and the tracker to be renamed should be highlighted on the list to the left.
 The _Ok_ button saves the new name for the tracker in the database.

+Tracker serial and status can be seen for each available tracker.
+When a tracker is chosen, the fields underneath the name entry will change accordingly.